 Not So Good Example:

 "My family is unique because my parents are spiritual leaders to point me the way to victory.
-My parents were growing in poor family.
-They did not have enough resource to chase their dreams.
-Furthermore, the most important investment is that they made countless sacrifices to foster my growing."
+My parents were growing in a poor family.
+They did not have enough resources to chase their dreams.
+Furthermore, the most important investment is that they made countless sacrifices to foster my growth."